Henry IV, Holy Roman Emperor: Negotiations with the papacy and Saxon campaigns

-Henry had meanwhile made preparations to take vengeance for the desecration of the royal graves at Harzburg.
-He promised amnesty and gifts to those who joined his campaign against Saxony.
-Most German dukes and many bishops hurried to Breitungen where the royal troops were assembling in June 1074.
-Saxon nobles and prelates also deserted to the royal camp.
-Under the command of Rudolf of Rheinfelden, the royal army launched a surprise attack on the Saxons at Homburg Castle on 9 June.
-Most Saxon noblemen were able to flee from the battlefield, but many of the common foot soldiers were slaughtered.
-Those who survived the massacre condemned the noblemen for their comrades' fate, and their stories turned the Saxon peasantry against their lords.
-Pope Gregory VII congratulated Henry on his victory, stating that the Saxons' defeat at Homburg was an act of "divine judgement".
+Meanwhile, Henry prepared to avenge the desecration of the royal graves at Harzburg, offering amnesty and rewards to those who joined his campaign against Saxony.
+Most German dukes and many bishops assembled with the royal army at Breitungen in June 1074, and several Saxon nobles and prelates defected to Henry's side.
+Under Rudolf of Rheinfelden, the royal forces surprised the Saxons at Homburg Castle on 9 June.
+Although most Saxon nobles escaped, many foot soldiers were slaughtered.
+Survivors blamed their lords, and their accounts turned the Saxon peasantry against the nobility.
+Pope Gregory congratulated Henry, describing the Saxons' defeat as an act of "divine judgement".

 Henry invaded Saxony again in autumn 1075.
-Godfrey the Hunchback, Duke of Lower Lorraine, was the sole German duke to join his campaign, but the Saxons were unable to resist.
-Otto of Nordheim convinced them to surrender unconditionally to the King on 26 or 27 October.
-Henry pardoned Otto and returned all his benefices except Bavaria.
-He showed no mercy to other rebel leaders, who were imprisoned and had their estates confiscated.
-Henry summoned the German dukes to Goslar to swear fealty to his two-year-old son, Conrad, as his successor, but only Duke Vratislaus II of Bohemia obeyed his command.
+Godfrey the Hunchback, Duke of Lower Lorraine, was the only duke to support him, but Saxon resistance collapsed.
+Otto of Nordheim persuaded the Saxons to surrender unconditionally on 26 or 27 October.
+Henry restored Otto's benefices except Bavaria, but imprisoned other rebel leaders and confiscated their lands.
+He then summoned the German dukes to Goslar to swear fealty to his infant son Conrad, but only Vratislaus II of Bohemia complied.